gzhcool/deephedging/Network.md

 ### Initial Delta

 The action at time zero is actually given by $a_0$ from the network described above plus an initial delta $a^\mathrm{init}$.
-The reason for this is that unless the portfolio $Z_T$ provided already contains the initial hedge, this hedge will look very different then subsequent hedges.
+The reason for this is that unless the portfolio $Z_T$ provided already contains the initial hedge, this hedge will look very different than subsequent hedges.
 Therefore, it is easier to train an additional $a^\mathrm{init}$.

 ### Recurrence